 Last edited by ldwyze.
 Register to edit

-When a non-licensed person speaks over an amateur radio station, he's the 3rd party.
+When a non-licensed person speaks over an amateur radio station, he or she is the 3rd party.
 The other two are the licensed amateurs at both ends.
 So as soon as the question mentions a non-licensed person talking, look for "third party" in the answer.

 3rd parties are not limited to US Citizens.